MaxTechnics/Infonet-HyperText/README.md

 There's also an interactive guide based on 2 projects by [Codrops](https://github.com/codrops).
 Please note that this is Dutch only!

 ## Contributing
 Currently, we are open for the addition of new features.
-If you'd like a new feature and we think it fit's the scheme, you can open an issue.
+If you'd like a new feature and we think it fit's the scheme, you can open an issue or pull request.

 ## Bugs
 We are aware of some bugs that can occur.
 If you think you found a new one or you can help to fix an existing bug, please open an issue or pull request.